ChemeketaCS/csweb/content/assignments/cs161/logparser/index.md

 ### Hints

-* Remember, my test file will have a different number of lines.
 * Start small!
 Making sure your program works correctly on 1 line, or three lines is a lot easier than 100.

+* Remember, my test file will have a different number of lines.

+* You can read in something like `13:26:16` all as a string, or as an int, a char (:), an int, a char (:), and another int.

-* You should not need to turn strings into numbers, but if you do, here is how to do so:
+* If you need to turn a string into an int or a double, you can use this method:

   ```
   string foo = "123";